harmsm/pythonic-science/README.md

  * Fire up `jupyter` in the `pythonic-science` directory.
 (You'll have to specify the start up folder as described [here](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)).

- * Open `Test Notebook.ipynb` by double-clicking on it in the jupyter window.
+ * Open `Test Notebook.ipynb` by clicking on it in the jupyter window.
  * Follow the directions in that notebook to make sure everything is installed correctly.
-It will print out missing packages if it cannot find them.
+It will print out any missing packages if it cannot find them.

 #### Manual install